On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: -buildings and their boundaries

 \subsubsection{Topology on $\Delta$}

-The projective plane $\Delta$, seen as the boundary of $X$, is endowed with a natural topology: indeed $\Delta$ is naturally endowed with the structure of a compact projective plane.
-One way to topologize $\Delta$ consists in observing that the vertex set of $\Delta$ is a closed subset of the ideal boundary $\partial X$ endowed with the cone topology.
-Moreover, viewing each Weyl chamber as a subset of $\partial X$, it turns out that the set of barycenters of Weyl chambers is closed in the cone topology.
-In this way the vertex-set and edge-set of $\Delta$ are naturally endowed with a topology, which is compact and totally disconnected (see \cite[Prop.~3.5]{CaMo_coctamen}).
+The projective plane $\Delta$, seen as the boundary of $X$, is endowed with a natural topology: indeed, $\Delta$ is naturally endowed with the structure of a compact projective plane.
+One way to topologize $\Delta$ consists in observing that the ideal boundary $\partial X$ with its natural $\mathrm{CAT}(1)$ metric is a metric realization of the graph $\Delta$, so that a vertex of $\Delta$ is a point in $\partial X$ and an edge of $\Delta$ is a geodesic segment in $\partial X$.
+Moreover, the vertex-set of $\Delta$ is a closed subset of the ideal boundary $\partial X$ endowed with the cone topology.
+Thus the vertex-set of $\Delta$ inherits a compact topology from the cone topology on $\partial X$.
+Similarly, the edge-set of $\Delta$, denoted by $\Ch(\Delta)$, can be topologized via the map the sends each edge of $\Delta$ to its midpoint in $\partial X$.
+In that way the vertex-set and edge-set of $\Delta$ are naturally endowed with a topology that is compact and totally disconnected (see \cite[Prop.~3.5]{CaMo_coctamen}).
 A basis of open sets of the topology on $\Ch(\Delta)$ is provided by the sets of the form $\Omega_x(y):=\{C \in \Ch(\Delta) \mid y\in Q(x,C)\}$, where $x$ and $y$ are vertices of $X$.

 We note the following fact for further use.

 \begin{lemma} Let $C$ be a chamber.
 The set of chambers which are opposite to $C$ is an open subset of $\Ch(\Delta)$. \end{lemma}

 \begin{proof} Fix an apartment $A$ containing $C$, and let $C'$ be the chamber in $A$ opposite to $C$.
 Let $O$ be the set of chambers opposite to $C$.
 Then $O$ is the union of sets of the form $\Omega_x(y)$, where $x$ is a vertex in $A$ and $y$ is a vertex in the sector $Q(x,C')$. \end{proof}